JamzTyson/Rock_Scissors_Paper_Framework/README.md

 ## Features

 - Play the classic version of "Rock, Paper, Scissors."
-- Extend the game with custom rules, more choices.
+- Extend the game with custom rules, more choices, or alternative user interface.
 - Unit tests (pytest) are provided to validate game logic.

 ## How It Works